 - Roses and Razzberries – August/September 2019

-Ilana Rubel believes she and her family owe their lives to a pair of good Samaritan truck drivers who jumped in after a crash.
+Ilana Rubel believes she and her family owe their lives to a pair of good Samaritan truck drivers on a chilly night in late January 2001.

 When the Mackinac Bridge opened on Nov.
 1, 1957, it answered a need that had become increasingly pressing since Michigan became a state in 1837.

-For the first time since 2008, there will be no GBATS in 2019, using the time to make the Joplin, Mo., truck show even better in 2020.
+For the first time since 2008, there will be no GBATS in the fall.
+They are using the time to make truck show even better in 2020.

-For much of September, Jon Osburn is scheduled to guide the Spirit of the American Trucker to stops in the Midwest.
+For much of September, Jon Osburn is set to guide the Spirit of the American Trucker to stops in the Midwest.
+Check out the rest of the Spirit's plans.

-Let’s call it the “echo effect.”
+Call it the “echo effect.”
 You shout “hello” into a canyon, the sound bounces off the walls, and you near lots of “hellos,” one right after another.
+Something like that is going on in the tracking business.

-Think low viscosity for motor, transmission and rear-end oil, and probably grease in the hubs.
-And embrace synthetics, if you haven’t already.
+Think “low vis.”
+Low viscosity, that is, for motor, transmission and rear-end oil, and probably grease in the hubs.
+Embrace synthetics.

-The Owner-Operator Independent Drivers Association is offering classes aimed at providing prospective owner-operators all the tools they need to be successful.
+OOIDA is offering classes aimed at providing prospective owner-operators all the tools they need to be successful when launching their own business.